-- Students who are graduating with an AAS Business program must participate in a a review given by the Business & Technology Division and then take the Business Exit Exam through the Vol State Testing Center.
+- Students who are graduating with an AAS Business program must participate in a review given by the Business & Technology Division.

 - Students who are graduating with an AAS Computer Information Technology (CIT) degree must take the CIT Exit Exam through the Vol State Testing Center.

 - Students who are graduating with an AAS Criminal Justice degree must take the Criminal Justice Exit Exam through the Vol State Testing Center.

 - Students who are graduating with an AAS Entertainment Media Production (EMP) degree must take the EMP Exit Exam through the Vol State Testing Center.